-Our first trip together was a road trip to the Outer Banks over Spring Break back in 2009.
-We spent 12 days road tripping to Grand Teton and Yellowstone national parks that summer and were married the next summer.
+Our first trip together was a road trip to the Outer Banks over spring break back in 2009.
+That summer we spent 12 days road tripping to Grand Teton and Yellowstone National Parks and were married the next summer.
 Those first two trips sparked our love for the National Park Service and its sites.
 Our goal is to visit as many as we can… at least as many as are feasible!
-We have presently visited about 25 percent of the sites and still have a long way to go.
+We have presently visited nearly half of the sites and still have a long way to go.

 Since getting married, we spend most every possible vacation traveling, both in the US and abroad.
 We recently turned 40 and bought a travel trailer.
-We are now looking forward to spending even more time on the road.
-We are even taking our cat, Alee, along for the ride!
+Now, we are now looking forward to spending even more time on the road.
+We even took our cat, Alee, along for the ride until she passed.

 We really enjoy getting out on the trail.
 We are always on the lookout for a good hike and it is probably our favorite part of exploring a national park.

 Together, we have been to 20 countries and 49 states.
 Our goal was to have visited all 50 states by 2020, wrapping up with an extended trip to Hawaii for our 10th anniversary… until COVID-19 hit.
 We have pushed that trip back to 2021.